Germany Refuses to Join US-Led Naval Coalition to Counter Iran: 'We Want European Mission'

 German Foreign Minister Heiko Maas has reaffirmed Berlin's unwillingness to join a US-led maritime mission in the Strait of Hormuz.

 “At the moment the Britons would rather join an American mission.
 We won't do that.
-We want a European mission”, Maas pointed out.
+We want a European mission,” Maas told reporters in Berlin on Monday.

 At the same time, he added that the matter remains on the table but that convincing the EU to conduct such a mission will take time.